Diaper Manufacturer Targets Adults

 Adults and diapers - how? why?

 Taking care of others and being cared for is a part of life.
-Babies wear diapers because they can’t control their bladders.
+Babies wear diapers because they can’t control their [[bladders::A bag-shaped organ that collects urine before passing it out of the body.]].

 Older people sometimes face the same issue.
 So, they might use diapers to avoid unpleasant situations.